-⚠️ Warning: This article is obsolete.
+⚠️ WARNING: This page is obsolete

 provided is later deemed to be of poor quality, or the topics discussed are better presented in future